Support Camp Fire North Shore

 The Food Project's missions is to create a thoughtful and productive community of youth and adults from diverse backgrounds who work together to build a sustainable food system.
-CFNS partners with the Food Project to expose our summer campers to gardening and sustainability.
-Since the summer of 2018 Adventure campers in grades seven through nine water community gardens located at public schools across the city two to three times a week, ensuring that the crops were healthy and able to be harvested in the Fall by the Food Project staff and the children attending those schools.
+CFNS partners with the Food Project to expose our program participants to gardening, sustainability and food security issues.

 MAP is the only statewide afterschool advocacy group devoted to promoting expanded learning opportunities in Massachusetts.
 We partner with MAP to inform our program design and activities, and to provide professional development opportunities to our staff.

 Since 1948 the LHAND has had a mission of assisting low and moderate-income families and individuals with safe and affordable housing.
 LHAND continues to be committed to enhancing the quality of our community and building stronger, healthier neighborhoods by providing a wide range of neighborhood services and funding a variety of grant and loan programs that address the needs of renters, owners, homebuyers, and nonprofit housing providers.
-CFNS partners with LHAND by providing child care slots in our After School programs.
+CFNS partners with LHAND by providing child care slots in our After School and summer programs.

 Impact Lynn is a community collaboration with three focused goals; improve income, education levels, and community engagement of residents of Lynn.
 Together we are building a city in which every resident lives in a safe, desirable, prospering neighborhood.